Fisherman Max Maguire Stabbed to Death Outside Lymington Club

-He also admitted to possessing an offensive weapon, a Huusk chef’s knife.
+• Jewell admitted to carrying an offensive weapon — a Huusk chef’s knife.

-“Max Maguire died within moments from a wound he received to the left side of his chest, a knife wound, this had penetrated his lung and damaged a major artery internally and caused catastrophic and non-survivable injuries,” prosecutor Adam Feest QC said.
+“Max Maguire died within moments from a wound he received to the left side of his chest.
+The knife penetrated his lung, damaged a major artery internally, and caused catastrophic, non-survivable injuries,” said prosecutor Adam Feest QC.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.